camunda/camunda-docs-manual/content/user-guide/camunda-modeler/index.md

 {{< img src="img/modeler-properties-panel.png" title="Modeler" >}}

-The Properties Panel allows you to maintain BPMN and camunda BPM vendor extensions in your diagrams.
+The Properties Panel allows you to maintain BPMN and Camunda BPM vendor extensions in your diagrams.
 To open this view click *Window / Show View / Other... / General / Properties*.

 ## Diagram Canvas